blog

 Three Ways To Connect With New Patient Referral Sources

-We talked a lot this week about "casting a wide net" when it comes to marketing.
-Meaning, you have to get your message in front of a huge number of prospective referral sources if you want to get a lot of patient referrals coming in.
+Have you ever heard the term "casting a wide net" when it comes to marketing?
+It's referring to the need to get your message in front of a huge number of prospective referral sources if you want to get a lot of patient referrals coming in.

 Continue reading